-It is hoped that this second edition of the "ETS Revised Policy Statement for Documentation of a Learning Disability in Adolescents and Adults" will be helpful to individuals with disabilities, as well as secondary school personnel, professional diagnosticians and postsecondary disability service providers.
+It is hoped that this fourth edition of the "ETS Guidelines for Documentation of Learning Disabilities in Adolescents and Adults" will be helpful to individuals with disabilities as well as secondary school personnel, professional diagnosticians and postsecondary disability service providers.

-Policy Statement for Documentation of a Learning Disability In Adolescents and Adults, Second Edition
+Guidelines for Documentation of Learning Disabilities in Adolescents and Adults, Fourth Edition

 Office of Disability Policy

 Educational Testing Service

 - Who Should Conduct an Evaluation